 Everything in Girl Scouting is based on the Girl Scout Promise and Law, which includes many of the principles and values common across religions.
 So while we are a secular organization, Girl Scouts has always encouraged girls to take spiritual journeys via their faiths' religious recognitions.

 Girls of all grade levels can now earn the My Promise, My Faith pin, which complements existing religious recognitions and allows girls to further strengthen the connection between their faith and Girl Scouts.
 Once each year, a girl can earn the My Promise, My Faith pin by carefully examining the Girl Scout Law and tying it directly to tenets of her faith.
-Requirements for this pin are included in The Girl's Guide to Girl Scouting for all levels.
+Requirements for this pin are included in handbooks for all levels.
 You can also find the requirements in the Volunteer Toolkit for Daisy - Junior.

 Created by national religious organizations to encourage the spiritual growth of youth members, religious recognition programs reinforce many of the values integral to Girl Scouting and help girls grow stronger in and learn more about their chosen faith.

 Each religious organization develops and administers its own program.
 The brochure "To Serve God" (PDF) lists the religious recognitions created by various faith groups.
 You can find this brochure, a video explaining religious recognition programs, and other resources for collaborating with faith communities at P.R.A.Y.
 Publishing.

 Some religious organizations are not affiliated with P.R.A.Y. or may not have a national office.
 To learn about their religious recognitions, contact local leaders.

 Girl Scouts of the USA is proud of its 100-year relationship with the Catholic Church and is pleased that the United States Conference of Catholic Bishops has on its website the following resources: Questions and Answers About Girl Scouts of the USA and About Catholic Scouting; Background on Girl Scouts of the USA and USCCB Conversations.